-Whether you’re a pro athlete, lawyer, doctor, or office jockey, we all can struggle trying to be fit and healthy.
+Whether you’re a pro athlete, lawyer, doctor, or office jockey, we all can struggle to try to be fit and healthy.
 Even with my level of experience, I need to work hard and stay dedicated to my routine to get the results I want.
-But at the end of the day, reaching your fitness goals comes down to a few things – desire, sacrifice, nutrition and smart training.
+But at the end of the day, reaching your fitness goals comes down to a few things – desire, sacrifice, nutrition, and smart training.
 Sound easy?
 It’s not.
 But sometimes the hardest things in life are the most worthwhile.
 To make your journey a little easier, check out these 5 tips to be fit and stay in shape like an NFL player.

 5 Ways to Be Fit Like an NFL Player

 Tip #1: Identify your Fitness Goals and Stick to Them